loic-meister-guild/pj-matterport-sdk-2021-tutorial-advanced/matterport-vs-app/README.md

     "@mp/common": "^1.0.0",
     "@mp/bundle-sdk": "^1.0.0",
 ```
-Don't forget to set the SDK Key in the `common` library folder:
+Don't forget to set the SDK Key in the `common/src/index.ts` file of the `common` library folder:

 ```Typescript:common/src/index.ts
 // ...